 Twelve percent of parents in this study (dengue vaccine non-recipients 10.5%, dengue vaccine recipients 7.6%) perceived that newer vaccines carry more risks and adverse effects.
 This is line with the study by Noakes et al. which showed that respondents were more comfortable with old vaccines that they felt had been tried and tested.
-The respondents expressed more anxiety when discussing the introduction of new vaccines.
-According to SAGE Vaccine Hesitancy Working Group, parents may hesitate to accept a new vaccine when not proven to be effective.

-Despite the vaccine safety scare, majority of parents (92.6%) in this study agreed or strongly agreed that doctors are the most reliable source of information about childhood immunization.
+The respondents expressed more anxiety when discussing the introduction of new vaccines.17 According to SAGE Vaccine Hesitancy Working Group, parents may hesitate to accept a new vaccine when not proven to be effective.16 agreed that doctors are the most reliable source of information about childhood immunization.
 However, 10.3% of parents from both groups disagreed or strongly disagreed that this information is readily available or accessible.
 This is evident in the local study conducted by Valido et al. which showed that trust in public health institutions has been criticized during the dengue vaccine controversy.
 Doctors are the most cited trustworthy sources of information.
 The lack of avenues and confidence in discussing what transpired in the implementation of the vaccination program has led to loss of trust in the dengue vaccination as well as other immunization public health programs.
 18